IvanDzanija/NLA/README.md

 # Numerical Linear Algebra Exercises (MATLAB and Python implementation)

-This repository contains small but functional MATLAB scripts implementing core numerical linear algebra algorithms.
+This repository contains small but functional MATLAB and Python scripts implementing core numerical linear algebra algorithms.
 These programs were developed as part of practice exercises and serve as clean, working examples of the methods they represent.

 ## Contents

-- `EIGEN.m`: Eigen decomposition via the power, reverse iteration and QR methods.
+- Eigen decomposition via the power, reverse iteration and QR methods.
-- `Experiment.m`: Experimental testing and analysis of numerical methods.
+- Experimental testing and analysis of numerical methods.
-- `GS.m`: Gram–Schmidt orthogonalization.
+- Gram–Schmidt orthogonalization.
-- `HOUSEHOLDER_QR.m`: QR decomposition using Householder reflections.
+- QR decomposition using Householder reflections.
-- `KRILOV.m`: Krylov subspace method for solving linear systems.
+- Krylov subspace method for solving linear systems.
-- `SOR.m`: Successive Over-Relaxation method for solving linear systems.
+- Successive Over-Relaxation method for solving linear systems.

 ## Requirements

-- MATLAB
+- MATLAB or Python

 ## Usage